karmada-io/karmada/docs/multi-cluster-ingress.md

 #### Build and deploy ingress-nginx

-Using existing `karmada-host` kind cluster to building and deploying the ingress controller.
+Using the existing `karmada-host` kind cluster to build and deploy the ingress controller.

 ```
 export KIND_CLUSTER_NAME=karmada-host